Math Test Stamina Issues? – Numeracy to the Rescue!

 Why use standard algorithms after students have ingrained the physical meaning?”

 Some teachers may be convinced that if students understand that 32 x 45 is simply 32 added 45 times or vice versa, that is good math conceptual knowledge.
 And, they are correct.
 It is great conceptual understanding, but the pragmatic issue is that a fifth grade standardized math test contains approximately 50 problems with a time limit of 4 hours (i.e. 240 minutes).
 Students only have about 5 minutes per problem and many of the problems are now multi-step solutions – do the math.
 They obviously do not have the time, and they are mentally out of gas if they are adding 32 – 45 times as the first step on only one of fifty word problems.
-For efficiency reasons, both the Common Core (CC) and Texas Essential Knowledge and Skill (TEKS) math standards advocate the teaching of standard algorithms.
+For efficiency reasons, both the Common Core (CCSS) and Texas Essential Knowledge and Skill (TEKS) math standards advocate the teaching of standard algorithms.

 In elementary and middle schools – whether Title 1 school or not – math stamina concerns are all too often a numeracy math fact and skill proficiency issue.
 Kids must be proficient at fundamental numeracy skills with continual exposure in a sequential manner throughout the school year.
 Once implemented with consistent practice every school day, student stamina math test issues disappear – faster than an oncoming train or a speeding bullet.
 Super Teacher has arrived with a solution to numeracy stamina issues!